-4.2.2.
-Discharges to closed drainage basins.
+2.2.2.
+Discharges to closed watershed basins.

-The following criteria are for design of stormwater management systems that discharge to a closed drainage basin:
+The following criteria are for design of stormwater management systems that discharge to a closed watershed basin:

-For a project or portion of a project located within a closed drainage basin, the required retention volume shall be the post-development runoff volume less the pre- development runoff volume computed using a 24-hour 100-year storm with an antecedent moisture condition II.
-The total post development volume leaving the site shall be no more than the total pre-development volume leaving the site for the design 100-year storm.
-The rate of runoff leaving the site shall not cause adverse off-site impacts.
+For a project or portion of a project located within a closed watershed basin, the required retention volume will be the post-development runoff volume less the pre-development runoff volume computed using a 100-year / 24-hour storm with an antecedent moisture condition II (AMC II).
+The total post development volume leaving the site will be no more than the total pre-development volume leaving the site for the 100-year / 24-hour storm.

+The rate of runoff leaving the site will not cause adverse off-site impacts for design storms up to and including the 100-year / 24-hour event.
 Maintenance of pre-development off-site low flow may be required in hydrologically sensitive areas.
-Refer to Appendix F for a map of closed basins within the County.

-4.2.3.
+2.2.3.
 Discharges to tidal waters.

-The following is for stormwater management systems discharging to tidal waters:

-For a project or portion of a project discharging into a tidal water body, the peak discharge requirements of this Chapter are not required, provided that the rate of discharge does not cause adverse impacts, such as scouring, and the discharge is to an open tidal water body such as the Gulf of Mexico or Tampa Bay.
-Discharges to smaller tidal water bodies and drainage systems will be considered on a case by case basis if more than adequate capacity and no adverse impacts are clearly demonstrated.
+For stormwater management systems discharging to tidal waters (Gulf of Mexico, Boca Ciega Bay, or Tampa Bay), the peak discharge requirements of this Chapter are not required, provided that the rate of discharge does not cause adverse impacts, such as scouring, and the discharge is to an open tidal water body such as the Gulf of Mexico, Boca Ciega Bay, or Tampa Bay.
+Discharges to tributaries to these tidal water bodies that do not have any demonstrated hydraulic constraints will be considered on a case-bycase basis if no adverse hydraulic or water quality impacts are clearly demonstrated.2.2.4.
+The State of

-4.2.4.
-The State of Florida's Local Government Comprehensive Planning and Land Development Regulation Act requirements.
+Florida's Local Government Comprehensive Planning and Land Development Regulation Act requirements.

 The State of Florida's Local Government Comprehensive Planning and Land Development Regulation Act requires local governments to develop comprehensive plans to guide and control future development.
 Plans must specify LOS for public facilities and services, including stormwater management.
-Unless otherwise specified, in accordance with the standards referenced in Section 3.5.5 of this manual.

-4.2.5.
+2.2.5.
 Calculation of runoff rates.